EarthMC/coreprotect-clickhouse/docs/migrating-to-clickhouse.md

 ## 4. Table migration order

 ### Required Tables
 The following tables are required to be migrated first.
+It's important to restart your server once these are imported, so that the different item/entity mappings can be applied.

 Once these tables are migrated, you could already disable the read-only flag and re-open the server for players while the rest of the migrations happen in the background.

 ```
 co convert blockdata_map -t
 co convert material_map -t
-co_convert entity_map -t
+co convert entity_map -t
 co convert art_map -t
 co convert world -t
-co convert user
+co convert user -t
-co convert username_log
+co convert username_log -t
 ```

 ### Secondary Tables

 ```
-co convert version
+co convert version -t
 co convert chat
 co convert command
 co convert session